NRS Updates: Coronavirus (COVID-19) Information

 - Crown Estate Scotland, Historic Environment Scotland and Scottish Government: [email protected]

 We will continue to deliver a number of our services including:

 - Statistical publications: NRS is reviewing its data gathering and release practices, and focussing efforts on priority statistics in response to the COVID-19 pandemic.
 Users and stakeholders will be advised of any changes as soon as possible.
 The latest information on publication dates and further information including contact details is available on our statistics publication page.

 - ScotlandsPeople: our online services are available as usual and our teams are currently working from home to make new records available for release.
+We recently released the Radical Rising of 1820 within our Virtual Volumes record set, which can be viewed for free with a small charge to download a copy to an online personal account.
 There are a number of our records which you can search and view for free.
 ScotlandsPlaces also offers a range of free resources which will help to support your research and ScottishHandwriting website, offers free online tuition in palaeography for anyone who is having difficulties reading manuscript historical records written in Scotland.

 - NRS Learning Services: Teachers, pupils and learners of all ages and stages can access and engage with our online resources via the Learning section of the NRS website.
 The resources available at Services for Schools and Scottish Archives for Schools are designed to support the Scottish Curriculum for Excellence and National Qualifications.
 If you have any enquiries, contact us by email.

 - NRS Web Continuity Service continues to operate.
 If you have any questions please contact [email protected].